nicolelcarvalho/Friend-Finder/README.md

 	* Displays all the possible different trip matches or destinations (reads the array of objects in the trips.js file)

 - `/api/match`
-	* Displays the user's trip match (reads the object in the match.js file)
+	* Where the compatability is calculated

 ### How compatibility is calculated